50 PRIVATE COMPANIES

 4b.
 Equity Partners | Men | Women |

-Equity Partners as at the start of the period 1 November 2023 | This will be pre-populated based on last year’s submission | |
+Equity Partners as at the start of the period 1 November 2024 | This will be pre-populated based on last year’s submission | |

-Equity Partners that left in the year to 31 October 2024 | ||
+Equity Partners that left in the year to 31 October 2025 | ||

-Equity Partners that joined in the year to 31 October 2024 | ||
+Equity Partners that joined in the year to 31 October 2025 | ||

-Total number of Equity Partners as at 31 October 2024 | ||
+Total number of Equity Partners as at 31 October 2025 | ||

-The 50 highest earning Equity Partners as at the start of the period 1 November 2023 | This will be pre-populated based on last year’s submission | |
+The 50 highest earning Equity Partners as at the start of the period 1 November 2024 | This will be pre-populated based on last year’s submission | |

-Highest earning Equity Partners that left in the year to 31 October 2024 | ||
+Highest earning Equity Partners that left in the year to 31 October 2025 | ||

-Highest earning Equity Partners that joined in the year to 31 October 2024 | ||
+Highest earning Equity Partners that joined in the year to 31 October 2025 | ||

-The 50 highest earning Equity Partners as at 31 October 2024 |
+The 50 highest earning Equity Partners as at 31 October 2025 |

 6.1 What is your definition of the Board?

 We define the Board as the top governing body responsible for setting the strategic direction of the organisation, corporate governance and financial and operational oversight of the organisation.
 The Board would most usually be comprised of a number of Independent Non-Executive Directors and also Executive Directors who are responsible for running the business on a full time basis.
-The Company Secretary, or the Company Secretary & General Counsel where the role is combined, is not deemed to be a member of the Board for the purposes of the Review.
+The Company Secretary, or the Company Secretary and General Counsel where the role is combined, is not deemed to be a member of the Board for the purposes of the Review.

 6.2 What is your definition of Executive Committee?

 We anticipate most companies will have an Executive Committee or similarly named organisational structure.
 For those companies that do not, it should be the nearest equivalent and senior-most executive or managerial governing body that sits immediately below the Board.
 This will often be chaired by the CEO or in the absence of this, the collective of employees who directly report to the CEO.
 This should exclude all administrative and support staff.
-For information, the average size of a 50 Largest Private Company Executive Committee as declared in 2023 was 11 members.
+For information, the average size of a 50 Largest Private Company Executive Committees as declared in 2024 was 11 members.

 6.3 What if our company’s Board and Executive Committee are the same structure?

-There may be exceptional circumstances where the Board and Executive Committee have the exact same membership and therefore is the same governance structure, there is a tick box on the online portal to tell us this.
+There may be exceptional circumstances where the Board and Executive Committee have the exact same membership and therefore is the same governance structure, and there is a tick box on the online portal to tell us this.
 If this is the case, please contact us at info@ftsewomenleaders.com so we can discuss this together before submitting your data.

 6.4 What is your definition of Direct Reports to the Executive Committee?